-Apart from these hormonal imbalances, certain medical conditions can result in gynecomastia as well: cirrhosis, chronic renal failure, hyperthyroidism, reduced blood flow, cancer, malnutrition, etc. Certain medications can also cause gynecomastia: specific antibiotics, ACE inhibitor drugs, anti-ulcer drugs, drugs such as alcohol and heroin, etc.
+Apart from these hormonal imbalances, certain medical conditions can result in this condition as well: cirrhosis, chronic renal failure, hyperthyroidism, reduced blood flow, cancer, malnutrition, etc. Certain medications can also cause gynecomastia, such as specific antibiotics, ACE inhibitor drugs, anti-ulcer drugs, alcohol and heroin, etc.

-Anabolic steroid users face high risks to develop gynecomastia.
-This happens because most anabolic steroids are derived from testosterone, converting to estrogen via the aromatase enzyme and binding to the receptors found in the pectoral area.
+Anabolic steroid users face high risks to developing this condition.
+This happens because most anabolic steroids are derived from testosterone.
+This can then convert to estrogen via the aromatase enzyme and then binding to the receptors found in the pectoral area.

 The consequences of gyno

-Though gynecomastia is far from being considered a life threatening condition (with only 1% developing into breast cancer), it can nonetheless negatively affect self-esteem, as well as the male’s emotional and mental health.
+Though it is far from being considered a life-threatening condition (with only 1% developing into breast cancer), it can nonetheless negatively affect self-esteem, as well as the male’s emotional and mental health.
 Gynecomastia may cause significant deficits in social functioning, mental health, general health, as well as self-esteem and even attitude and eating disorders.

 Which are the most common symptoms?

-The symptoms and signs of gynecomastia may include:
+The symptoms and signs of gyno may include:

 • Breast tenderness (also commonly known as puffy nipples)